-Select Provisions of the Income Tax Act (Canada) General Description Tax Exemptions for Registered Charities Paragraph 149(1)(f) Paragraph 181.1(3)(c) Paragraph 210.1(c) 1 Subsection 212(14) Paragraph 219(2)(c) Paragraph 149(1)(f) exempts registered charities from Part 1 tax.
+Select Provisions of the Income Tax Act (Canada) General Description Tax Exemptions for Registered Charities Paragraph 149(1)(f) Paragraph 181.1(3)(c) Paragraph 210.1(c) Paragraph 219(2)(c) Paragraph 149(1)(f) exempts registered charities from Part 1 tax.
 Paragraph 181.1(3)(c) exempts registered charities from Part I.3 tax.
 Paragraph 210.1(c) exempts registered charities from Part XII.2 tax.
-Subsection 212(14) allows for the issuance of certificates of exemption to non-resident charities, which exempts from Part XIII tax interest income described in subparagraph 212(1)(b)(iv).
 Paragraph 219(2)(c) exempts registered charities from Part XIV tax.
 Due to either practical or technical considerations, registered charities are also generally exempt from tax levied under those Parts of the Act that do not contain an express exempting provision.
-2

-1 Proposed amendments to the Income Tax Act (Canada) by Bill C-10 (Income Tax Amendments Act, 2006) introduced in November of 2006 (orginally as Bill C-33) provide for the repeal of paragraph 210.1(c) and the re-enactment of this paragraph in proposed new paragraph 210(2)(c).
-At the time of publication, Bill C-10 was before the Senate Banking, Trade and Commerce Committee.
+Proposed amendments to the Income Tax Act (Canada) by Bill C-10 (Income Tax Amendments Act, 2006) introduced in November of 2006 (originally as Bill C-33) provide for the repeal of paragraph 210.1(c) and the re-enactment of this paragraph in proposed new paragraph 210(2)(c).
+Bill C-10 died on the order paper in September of 2008 before being enacted.
+It is anticipated that it will be reintroduced in the foreseeable future.

-2 The proposed new non-resident trust rules in section 94 privilege registered charities in certain respects.
+The proposed new non-resident trust rules in section 94 privilege registered charities in certain respects.
 These provisions have been excluded from this consolidation, since they are currently in draft form, and their relevance is tangential.